hpvb/restful-dns-api/README.md

 The list of managed IPs is a list of subnets for which this zone can create reverse records.
 This can be a subset of the available reverse records.
 This allows an administrator to separate zones by VPC (If using amazon).
 Different cloud providers have similar systems.
 Cloudstack has 'networks' for instance.

 A zone does not need to be created in the directory.
 On the first valid write attempt to the directory the zone will be created along with the requested record.

+## Zone defaults section
+This section controls the default settings for each SOA record as it is created.
+The values refer to the SOA record fields.
+Nameservers should be a list of nameservers who are authoritive for this zone.

 # Access control
 When a user tries to create a record in a zone that they are not allowed to modify based on their source IP address the following will happen: